How to use gzip and bzip2 Linux commands Explained

 Recovering a damaged compressed file

-To recover a damaged compressed file, bzip2 provides a separate tool known as the bzip2recover.
-This tool scans the damaged file, skips the corrupt data blocks, and copies the correct data blocks into a new file.
-To understand how this process works, let’s take an example.
+Bzip2 provides the bzip2recover tool.
+It allows you to recover a damaged compressed file.
+It scans the damaged file, skips the corrupt data blocks, and copies the remaining ones into a new file.

-Compress a file by using the bzip2 command and open the compressed file by using a text editor.
-Add an extra line in the file and save the file.
+Compress a file using the bzip2 command, open the compressed file using a text editor, add an extra line and save the file.

-Now the file contains text in both formats: compressed and decompressed.
+Now, the file contains text in compressed and decompressed formats.
 The bzip2 treats this file as a corrupt compressed file.

 bzip recovering corrupt file

 The bzip2recover tool works only with bzip2 compression.
-A file that is compressed with any other utility or tool can’t be repaired by using this tool.
+It can not recover a file compressed using another utility.

 Adjusting speed and compression ratio